phamminh1998/E-Commerce_SupplyChain_DataAnalysis/README.md

    - Interpreted findings and suggested actionable business improvements
    - Identified areas for potential optimization in supply chain operations

 ---

----
-## Business Questions
+## 📌 Business Questions

-Order Analysis:

-- What are the trends in the number of orders over time, and do specific exhibit significant changes or seasonality?
-- Are there any notable differences in order patterns among difference customer segment or product categories?
-- How do order volumes correlate with sales, profit, and discount levels?

-Sales and Profitability:
+### 1️⃣ Sales & Profitability Analysis
-- Which products or product categories contribute the most to total sales and profitability
+- Which products or product categories contribute the most to total sales and profitability?
-- Are there specific customer segments that generate a disproportionate share of sales and profit?
+- Are there specific customer segments that generate a disproportionate share of revenue and profit?
-- How do discount levels impact sales and profitability, and is there an optimal discount strategy to maximize both?
+- How do discount levels affect sales and profitability?
+Is there an optimal discount strategy?

-Geographic:
+### 2️⃣ Order Trends & Customer Behavior
+- How have order volumes changed over time?
+Are there any seasonal patterns or significant fluctuations?
+- Do order trends vary across different customer segments or product categories?
-- What geographical regions are the top performing cities in terms of total order volume and net sales?
+- What is the relationship between order volume, sales, profit, and discount levels?
-- How do regional factors influence supply chain logistics and delivery times?

-Shipping and Delivery Efficiency:
+### 3️⃣  Shipping & Delivery Performance
-- What are the most commonly used shipping modes, and how do they relate to delivery timeliness?
+- What are the most commonly used shipping methods, and how do they impact delivery timeliness?
-- Is there a correlation between order processing times and delivery timeliness, and does it impact the rate of late deliveries?
+- Is there a correlation between order processing times and delivery delays?
+How does this affect late delivery rates?

----

-## 🚀 Steps in the Project

-This project follows a structured end-to-end data analysis workflow:

-1. **Data Cleaning & Transformation**
-   - Imported raw data into MySQL
-   - Cleaned missing values and handled data inconsistencies using SQL & Python

-2. **Data Modeling & Schema Design**
-   - Designed a star schema for optimized querying and Power BI reporting
-   - Created normalized tables for better data organization

-3. **Exploratory Data Analysis (EDA)**
-   - Identified key trends and patterns in orders, delivery performance, and customer behavior
-   - Visualized insights using Python (Matplotlib & Seaborn)

-4. **Dashboard & Report Development**
-   - Built interactive Power BI dashboards to visualize key metrics
-   - Designed reports focusing on delivery performance and order trends

-5. **Insights & Recommendations**
-   - Interpreted findings and suggested actionable business improvements
-   - Identified areas for potential optimization in supply chain operations
+### 4️⃣  Geographic Performance & Regional Insights
+- Which geographical regions or cities generate the highest order volume and net sales?
+- How do regional factors influence supply chain logistics and delivery efficiency?

 ---

 ## Insights